good-idea/sane-shopify/README.md

 🚨 very alpha! in active development. 🚨

+To-do before major release:

+[x] - Create references between products & collections within Sanity [ ] - Set up webhooks to sync when data changes in Shopify [ ] - Archive Sanity documents when items have been deleted in Shopify

+Coming up:

+[ ] - Extend fields on product variants

 This repo consists of several packages that connect [Sanity](https://www.sanity.io) and the [Shopify Storefront API](https://help.shopify.com/en/api/storefront-api).

 - `@sane-shopify/sanity-plugin`: A plugin for Sanity that syncs product & collection data from Shopify to Sanity
-- `@sane-shopify/server`: Server-side utilities for serving Shopify & Sanity data from a single GraphQL Endpoint, and webhooks for updating Sanity data when it changes in Shopify.
-This includes a single server, as well as individual Lamdbas that can be used with AWS and Netlify.
+- `@sane-shopify/server`: Webhooks for updating Sanity data when it changes in Shopify.
+This includes a single server as well as individual Lamdbas that can be used with AWS and Netlify.
 - `@sane-shopify/sync-utils`: Utilities that are used across the packages
 - `@sane-shopify/types`: Types that are used across packages.

 ## Curious? 🤔

 If you want to be notified of updates, leave a comment in [this issue](https://github.com/good-idea/sane-shopify/issues/22).